Electric generator: Human powered electrical generators

 Human powered electric generators are commercially available, and have been the project of some DIY enthusiasts.
 Typically operated by means of pedal power, a converted bicycle trainer, or a foot pump, such generators can be practically used to charge batteries, and in some cases are designed with an integral inverter.
 An average "healthy human" can produce a steady 75 watts (0.1 horsepower) for a full eight hour period, while a "first class athlete" can produce approximately 298 watts (0.4 horsepower) for a similar period, at the end of which an undetermined period of rest and recovery will be required.
 At 298 watts, the average "healthy human" becomes exhausted within 10 minutes.
-The net electrical power that can be produced will be less, due to the efficiency of the generator.
-Portable radio receivers with a crank are made to reduce battery purchase requirements, see clockwork radio.
-During the mid 20th century, pedal powered radios were used throughout the Australian outback, to provide schooling (School of the Air), medical and other needs in remote stations and towns.
+The net electrical power that can be produced will be less due to the inefficiency of the generator.
+Portable radio receivers with cranks are made to reduce battery purchase requirements; see Clockwork radio.
+During the mid 20th century, pedal-powered radios were used throughout the Australian outback, to provide schooling (School of the Air), medical and other needs in remote stations and towns.